Scott Blackwood is an award-winning author based in Chicago. See full bio.

 We Agreed to Meet Just Here: Chapter 1 The river winds through the cedar and oak clotted hills west of our city.
 Along its limestone bluffs, where Tonkawa Indians once lived, now sprawl lavish Mediterranean-style homes.
 Gazing from the terraced deck… Read More

 Scott Blackwood is the author of the forthcoming novel, SEE HOW SMALL, which will be published by Little Brown & Company, Fourth Estate/ HarperCollins U.K., and in translation by Ponte Alle Grazie in Italy.
 His previous novel, WE AGREED TO MEET JUST HERE, won a 2011 Whiting Writers’ Award, the AWP Prize for the Novel, The Texas Institute of Letters Award for best work of fiction, and was a finalist for the Pen Center USA Award in fiction.
 The New York Times called his first book, IN THE SHADOW OF OUR HOUSE, “acute, nimble stories, an impressive, accomplished debut.”
 His fiction has appeared in American Short Fiction, Gettysburg Review, Boston Review, Southwest Review, Chicago Tribune Printer’s Row Journal, and The New York Times and been anthologized in Janet Burroway’s Imaginative Writing.
 His two narrative nonfiction books, THE RISE AND FALL OF PARAMOUNT RECORDS, VOLUMES I & II, tell the curious tale of a white-owned “Race record” label that began in a Wisconsin chair factory and changed American popular music forever.
 Co-produced by Jack White, the Paramount books have been featured NPR’s Weekend Edition, Sound Opinions, and in The New York Times, The Los Angeles Times, Rolling Stone and elsewhere.
 A former Dobie Paisano Fellow and long-time resident of Austin, Texas, Blackwood now lives in Chicago and teaches fiction writing in the MFA Creative Writing Program at Southern Illinois University.

 Representation: Ethan Bassoff at Lippincott Massie McQuilkin Agency firstname.lastname@example.org

 Little, Brown & Company, January 20, 2015

-In prose that’s as fine as any being written by an American today, Scott Blackwood plumbs the depths of a story that is alternately haunting, terrifying, and achingly tragic. —Ben Fountain
+See How Small is superb.
+In prose that’s as fine as any being written today, Scott Blackwood plumbs the depths of a story that is alternately haunting, terrifying, and achingly tragic.
+Blackwood illuminates the human condition even as he breaks our hearts —Ben Fountain